-The association is led by a volunteer board of directors, which consists of 18 elected alumni directors, three of whom are officers; one non-elective director appointed by the dean; the dean as an ex-officio board member; and three student representatives appointed by the school’s student body.
-In addition to regularly scheduled board meetings which occur throughout the academic year, there are several standing and ad hoc committees, such as scholarship, events and nominating, that also meet regularly.
+The association is led by a volunteer board of directors, which consists of 20 elected alumni directors, four of whom are officers; one non-elective director appointed by the dean; the dean as an ex-officio board member; and three student representatives who are recruited in the fall.
+In addition to regularly scheduled board meetings which occur throughout the academic year, there are several standing committees such as professional development, events and networking, scholarship and diversity, and anti-racism action.

 Through the work of the board and its committees, the Public Health Alumni Association sponsors a series of programs and activities which benefit students and promote mutual help and communication leading to the improvement in professional work among public health alumni of the University of California, Berkeley, in concert with the mission of the School of Public Health.

 Connecting UC Berkeley School of Public Health alumni and students to increase the advancement of public health practice, leadership, and health equity.

 Advocate for a positive student and alumni experience by:

 - Presenting opportunities for continuous learning by bringing educational content to students and alumni